-Summary: Caltrans is the lead in the environmental phase of this project.
-The project area includes the cities of Laguna Hills, Laguna Woods, and Lake Forest, which are direct stakeholders of the project improvements.
+Caltrans is the lead for the environmental phase of this project.
+The project area includes Summary: the cities of Laguna Hills, Laguna Woods, and Lake Forest, which are direct stakeholders of the project improvements.
 The study began in April 2017 and the draft Initial Study/Environmental Assessment was completed in March 2019.
 The three stakeholder cities were not in consensus on a preferred alternative, and costs identified for the remaining alternatives were significantly higher than the assumed cost in the Next 10 Plan, which created additional challenges.
 The environmental phase was anticipated to be completed in late 2019; however, without the cities' consensus, OCTA does not support the finalization of the document.
 OCTA requested Caltrans put completion of the ED on hold until a consultant, retained by OCTA, provides a further assessment of the alternatives to help facilitate reaching an agreement.
 The assessment kick-off meeting was held on September 16, 2020, and the draft final assessment study was completed in October 2021.
-This quarter, OCTA continued coordination with Caltrans and the cities to determine which build alternatives to include in the environmental process.
-A project update is anticipated to be presented to the Board in May 2022, followed by project updates to the three cities.
-Staff is anticipated to return to the Board in summer 2022 with feedback from the cities on the proposed alternatives.
+This guarter, OCTA continued coordination with Caltrans and the cities to determine which build alternatives to include in the environmental process.
+A project update was presented to the Board on May 9, 2022, followed by project updates to the City of Laguna Woods on May 26, 2022, City of Lake Forest on June 7, 2022, and City of Laguna Hills on June 28, 2022.
+Staff is anticipated to return to the Board in August 2022 with feedback from the cities on the proposed alternatives.
 Due to the dependency on acquiring consensus from all three cities, this project is marked as a cost/schedule risk in the CAP.